muarshad01/LLM/Notes/lecture08_notes.md

 ***

-every every single character here d i n o s a UR will be treated as separate 10:10 token so in character based tokenization the word dinosaur will be actually broken down or split into eight 10:17 tokens and that is another major problem the tokenized sequence is much longer 10:22 than the initial raw text now uh so as we can see the word 10:27 based tokenization has its advantages and disadvantages the disadvantages is 10:33 that we don't know what to do with out of vocabulary words and the vocabulary size is pretty large the advantage is 10:39 that uh of course the words every word is a token 10:45 so the tokenized sequence length will be small like dinosaur it will be just one 10:51 token so when we tokenize the paragraph it's very small uh because every word 10:57 will be one token unlike character based tokenization where the tokenized sequence is much longer than the initial 11:03 text that's the disadvantage of character sequence character tokenization the advantages of character 11:09 tokenization is that they have very small vocabulary because every language has fixed number of characters and we 11:16 solve we completely solve the out of vocabulary problem and both of these approaches have a disadvantage that the 11:22 meaning between words is not captured boy and boys have a common root right 11:27 that root is cap is not captured tokenization and modernization both have the isation which is common this meaning 11:34 is completely lost so now so what do we do then we turn to another tokenization algorithm Sub-word tokenization
-11:42
-which is called as the subword based tokenization and the bite pair encoding which we are going to see is an example 11:48 of subword based tokenization algorithm the subword based tokenization is kind of like a Best of Both words words and 11:56 let's see how it uh why it is the best best of both words so the first thing to 12:02 remember about subword based tokenization is it does capture some root words which come in many other 12:08 words so boy and boys it will treat boy as a common root word uh and let's see 12:14 how it does that okay so in subword based tokenization there are essentially two rules the first rule of this 12:21 tokenization is that when you get the data set you do not do not split 12:27 frequently used word into smaller subwords so if there are some words which are coming frequently you should 12:34 retain those words as it is right so then it retains this from the word 12:41 tokenization then the rule two is that if there are some words which are very 12:46 rare which are not occurring too many times then you split these words into smaller meaningful subwords this is 12:53 extremely important this second part basically says that if there are some words which 12:59 are rare not appearing too many times you can go on splitting it further you can even go down to the Character level 13:05 so you can see why it is a mix between word tokenizer and character tokenizer the first rule implies that if the words 13:12 are occurring many times you return it as a word so this is taken this is a feature taken from the word tokenizer 13:18 the second rule implies that if the word is rare you can go on splitting it into further subwords and if needed you can 13:25 drop down to the Character level we don't always drop down to the character level we even stay in the middle but 13:31 this is a feature from the character level because we are breaking down the word further so to give you an example 13:38 if the word boy is appearing multiple times in the data set it should not be split further that's from rule number 13:44 one so then boy is retained as a token but boys if the word boys is encountered 13:51 uh that should be split into boy and it should be split into 13:57 s uh because boys might not be appearing too many times and again boys also derives from the word boy so we should 14:05 divide this word boys into smaller meaningful subwords so boys is divided 14:10 into boy and S and this is the main essence of subword tokenization words 14:17 are sometimes broken down into smaller elements and why smaller elements because those smaller elements appear 14:24 very frequently so for example why is boys broken down into boy and S because boy appears more frequently and S is 14:31 also another token which appears very frequently this is what is basically 14:37 done in a subord tokenization scheme at a very high level so let me explain some advantages of subord tokenization the 14:45 subword splitting helps the model learn that different words with the same root word such as for example token tokens 14:54
+* subword based tokenization and the bite pair encoding which we are going to see is an example

+* frequently used word into smaller subwords so if there are some words which are coming frequently you should retain those words as it is right so then it retains this from the word tokenization then the rule two is that if there are some words which are very rare which are not occurring too many times then you split these words into smaller meaningful subwords this is extremely important this second part basically says that if there are some words which
+12:59
+* see why it is a mix between word tokenizer and character tokenizer the first rule implies that if the words are occurring many times you return it as a word so this is taken this is a feature taken from the word tokenizer the second rule implies that if the word is rare you can go on splitting it into further subwords and if needed you can drop down to the Character level we don't always drop down to the character level we even stay in the middle but
+*  divide this word boys into smaller meaningful subwords so boys is divided
+* this is what is basically
+* subword splitting helps the model learn that different words with the same root word such as for example token tokens

 ***